-Rustam Sharipov(roos-TOM SHARE-ee-pahv) was named the head coach for the Ohio State men's gymnastics team in the summer of 2011.
-Sharipov, previously an assistant coach at the University of Oklahoma from 2005-11, brings the experience of three Olympic medals, including two golds, to Columbus as the eighth head coach in program history.
+Rustam Sharipov(roos-TOM SHARE-ee-pahv) was named the head coach of the Ohio State men's gymnastics team in the summer of 2011.
+Sharipov, previously an assistant coach at the University of Oklahoma from 2005-11, brings the experience of three Olympic medals, including two gold, to Columbus as the eighth head coach in program history.

-Sharipov coached Echard, a 2012 Nissen-Emery Award Finalist, to a share of the Big Ten pommel horse title and subsequent first team All-Big Ten honors.
-He also guided Koudinov to a third-place tie on floor exercise and a second place finish on parallel bars at the Big Ten Championships.
+Sharipov coached Echard, a 2012 Nissen-Emery Award finalist, to a share of the Big Ten pommel horse title and subsequent First Team All-Big Ten honors.
+He also guided Koudinov to a third-place tie on floor exercise and a second-place finish on parallel bars at the Big Ten championships.

 After retiring from competitive gymnastics in 2000, Sharipov moved to the United States and began his coaching career at the Bart Conner Gymnastics Academy in Norman, Okla.
-After one year, Sharipov accepted a coaching position at the Houston Gymnastics Academy where he worked with some of the top gymnasts in the nation, including U.S. National Team members Sean Townsend and Todd Thornton.
+After one year, Sharipov accepted a coaching position at the Houston Gymnastics Academy where he worked with some of the top gymnasts in the nation, including U.S. national team members Sean Townsend and Todd Thornton.
 In 2004, he was the head coach for the U.S. team that won the gold medal at the Junior Pacific Alliance Competition and in 2002 was the coach of the U.S. team that took gold at the Junior Pan American Games.

-In 1993, Sharipov continued his success, taking first in the all-around at both the Nikon International and the International Championships of Romania, along with a third-place finish in the event at the European Cup.
+In 1993 Sharipov continued his success, taking first in the all-around at both the Nikon International and the International Championships of Romania, along with a third-place finish in the event at the European Cup.
 At the 1994 World Championships, Sharipov was a member of the third-place team and was the runner-up on parallel bars.

 A 1997 graduate of Kharkov State in Ukraine, Sharipov was awarded the title of Master of Sport in 1992.
 The honor represents the highest athletic level one can reach in the former Soviet Union.